frankframework/frank-manual/docs/source/testing/ladybug/ignore/testSpecific.rst

    .. image:: testWithLocalTransformationSuccessComparison.jpg

 #.
-If you save your test scripts now, the transformation will be included.
+Please save your test scripts.
+The updated transformation will now be included.
+We will refer to your saved test scripts as ``savedTestsWithNewTransformation``.